urakymzhan/timer/README.md

-# timer
+# Timer for my students

-timer with pure JS from scratch
+Timer with pure JS from scratch

 ![Alt main](main.png)